KwokHing/YandexCatBoost-Python-Demo/README.md

 - importance of data preprocessing: data normalization
 - exploration of catboost's feature importance ranking

+## Getting started
+Open `YandexCatBoost-Demo.ipynb` on a jupyter notebook environment, or Google colab.
+The notebook consists of further technical details.

+## Future Improvements ##

+Results from the feature importance ranking shows that attribute ‘MaritalStatus’ impacts minimally in class label prediction and could potential be a noise attribute.
+Removing it might increase model’s accuracy.

+## Codes Walkthrough

 Installing the open source Yandex CatBoost package